 Let’s take a brief look at the export options you have for your public storyboards!
 When viewing your storyboard, you will see several buttons below the storyboard.
 These buttons allow you to go back and edit your storyboard, view as a slide show live in the browser, or export your storyboard in different ways.

 This button will make a copy of the storyboard and bring you directly to the Storyboard Creator to make whatever changes you need.
 Copying a storyboard is particularly useful if you want to use some, but not all of the information or imagery in a new storyboard.
 This is like the "Save As" options in many programs.
 Another helpful use for the copy storyboard button is to take one of the activities from the lesson plans, and then revise for your own purposes.
 Maybe on a character map you aren’t interested in their physical traits, and want to change that text to “goals”.
 Or you want to give students a plot diagram with no words and just pictures to remind them of the story.
 Copying a storyboard is a very easy way to modify for different learners without sacrificing your work!

 Don’t forget that teachers with teacher accounts can make storyboard templates, too!

 There are many print options available.
 If you haven’t tried to print before, you probably haven’t seen what we can do!
 There are several print layout options available to make things easy on you and your students, including lined paper options.
 Remember, you don’t actually have to PRINT right away, you can save your storyboard or storyboard cells into a PDF for later printing.
-For assistance with the print process, take a look at the FAQ page for printing.
+For assistance with the print process, take a look at How to Print.